We Help Give Goats To Families In Need.

 The establishment of a dairy goat breeding center aims to provide high quality animals to small producers in the island, both Dominican Republic (DR) and Haiti, and eventually to other islands in the Caribbean to produce goats to be given to local community members in need.

 We hope to eventually hit a nerve, the giving one, where the Chicago Cubs and Major League Baseball not only give us a chance, but become a key player to eradicate poverty in the Caribbean and Latin America.
 (Reverse The Curse Micro is not associated or affiliated with The Chicago Cubs or MLB Licensing.)

 Want To Help?

-With each donation, Reverse the Curse Micro helps hardworking families put food on the table and income in their pockets by providing resources like:
+With each purchase, Reverse The Curse helps give goats to families by providing resources like: